danielsanei/platooning/README.md

 # Convoy Platooning
 ## Table of Contents
 1. Overview
-2. Goals/Achievements
+2. Goals & Achievements
+3. Accomplishments & Challenges
-3. Team Members
+4. Team Members
-4. Project Structure
+5. Project Structure
-5. Build & Assembly
+6. Build & Assembly
-6. Software Setup
+7. Software Setup
-ToDo: 7.
-Codebase Details, 8.
-Media, 9.
-Object Detection, 10.
-Replication, 11.
-Documentation, 12.
-Acknowledgements, 13.
-ToDo: Special Thanks
+8. Replication
+9. Acknowledgements

 ## Overview
 The Platooning project aims to develop an autonomous car system for safely deploying an automated convoy, including self-driving, adaptive cruise control, and lane switching.
 This project was conducted under the guidance of Professor Jack Silberman and fellow staff for MAE/ECE 148 (Introduction to Autonomous Vehicles) during Fall 2024.